Think Proprioceptively: State-Grounded Visual Token Selection for VLA Policies

 At inference time, we run rectified-flow sampling with 4 steps (\texttt{num\_sampling\_steps=4}) per action chunk.
 The model predicts a 10-step chunk and replans every 10 environment steps.
 Inference is performed in bf16 and always uses both camera views.

 CALVIN long-horizon evaluation follows the standard 5-subtask instruction-chain protocol: each subtask is given up to 360 environment steps, and we report success rates for completing 1 through 5 subtasks as well as the average successful sequence length.
-LIBERO evaluation follows the standard success-rate protocol over fixed rollouts per task with a maximum horizon of 520 environment steps; we report per-task success and suite averages.
+LIBERO evaluation uses 50 trials per task with a maximum horizon of 520 environment steps; we report per-task success and suite averages.

 For latency and VRAM profiling, we measure per-environment-step end-to-end inference time including vision encoding, the pre-VLM selector, the Florence encoder forward pass, and all diffusion sampling steps.
+Although the policy predicts 10-action chunks, the latency values in \cref{tab:efficiency,tab:latency_breakdown} are reported per environment step rather than as a total per action chunk.
 We compute latency with CUDA synchronization to avoid asynchronous kernel overlap artifacts, and report the mean over a fixed number of inference steps (1000 steps in our efficiency tables).
+In \cref{tab:latency_breakdown}, the Vision column includes encoding both camera views.
 Peak VRAM is reported as the maximum allocated GPU memory during inference.
 All profiling numbers in the paper are collected on a single RTX~4090 GPU under the same bf16 and two-view settings as evaluation.